quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part27_8._Multi-level.md

 #### Example Scenario with Priority Boost
 Background context: The text provides an example where a long-running job competes for CPU time with two short-lived, interactive jobs.
 Without priority boosting, the long-running job gets starved.
 With priority boosting every 50 ms, the long-running job is guaranteed to make some progress.

-:p How does moving all jobs to the highest priority queue after \( S \) seconds help in this scenario?
+:p How does moving all jobs to the highest priority queue after $S$ seconds help in this scenario?
 ??x
-By moving all jobs to the topmost queue after a certain period \( S \), the long-running job is guaranteed to receive CPU time periodically.
+By moving all jobs to the topmost queue after a certain period $S$, the long-running job is guaranteed to receive CPU time periodically.
 This ensures that it makes some progress, even if only briefly.
 The interactive jobs will also get their share of CPU time when they are boosted. x??

 ---

 #### Code Example for Priority Boost
-Background context: The text does not provide specific code but suggests a simple rule where all jobs are moved to the topmost queue after every \( S \) seconds.
+Background context: The text does not provide specific code but suggests a simple rule where all jobs are moved to the topmost queue after every $S$ seconds.

 :p How can we implement the priority boost in pseudocode?
 ??x